AviatrixSystems/Docs/HowTos/GeoVPN.rst

 |imageArchitecture|

-Let's look at the difference between standard VPN access service and VPN access service with the Geolocation feature enabled:
+Let's look at the difference between a standard VPN access service and VPN access service with the Geolocation feature enabled:

 Standard VPN Service (without geolocation feature enabled)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Without the Geolocation feature enabled, when a user connects to the VPN service, they will connect to one of the two regions' VPN gateway.
-Each gateway is independently administered meaning users need a separate configuration profile for each region they will access.
+Each gateway is independently administered, meaning users need a separate configuration profile for each region they will access.

 In this configuration, an EU-based user would be given a configuration profile for the eu-central-1 load balancer.
 And, a US-based user will be provided with a us-west-2 configuration profile.
 If either user relocates or travels to the opposite region, they will need a separate configuration profile in that region and they will need to manually switch the active configuration profile.